Thief steals $145K in cash from marijuana money courier

 Detectives do not believe the courier, who had done pickups in Los Angeles and Santa Ana before refueling, was involved in the crime, the corporal said.
 He did not know which company employs the courier.

 “He could have been followed from LA,” Bertagna said.
 “Do they know his routine?
 There are a lot of open questions.
-It appears they were looking for an opportunity and they did it in a matter of seconds.”
+It appears they were looking for an opportunity, and they did it in a matter of seconds.”

-The Pathfinder had been parked at a gas pump but the thieves never filled up before stealing the money, Bertagna said.
+The Pathfinder had been parked at a gas pump, but the thieves never filled up before stealing the money, Bertagna said.

 “It’s quite apparent they knew what they were doing and how they were going to do it,” he said.

-He said Santa Ana police typically get reports of dispensaries being burglarized for cash.
+Santa Ana police typically get reports of dispensaries being burglarized for cash, Bertagna said.
 He did not know of any cases in Santa Ana where a courier had cash stolen from a van.

 Authorities will be looking into whether similar crimes have been perpetrated elsewhere in the region, Bertagna said.